srsergiorodriguez/exploraciones-digitales/content/5_3_comunidad-draft.md

 Tipos de comunidades

 problemas de motivación, problemas de sostenibilidad

-"The scarcity of human and financial resources made the project rely completely on voluntary work.
-But only a few volunteers who were already experienced paleographers could cope with the pace without losing their impetus.
-Even project leaders struggled to maintain their commitment, given their other professional responsibilities." [@afanador-llachDevelopingNewLiteracy2022, p.
-233]

-"Sustaining the members’ engagement in collaborative DH projects is a challenge that should be addressed by understanding the motivations of online volunteers (Causer and Wallace, “Building a Volunteer Community”).
-At the time of joining, participants in the FHN collaborative cataloging project declared a diverse range of motives, like acquiring skills, building networks, and learning about history and digital humanities.
-Some wished to hone their skills in paleography and historical research or expand their professional network.
-One participant said: “I would like to put into practice the little knowledge that I have about paleography, as well as belong to a network of paleographers.”
-There were also altruistic interests such as helping to preserve the national cultural heritage, and contributing to the develop- ment of digital humanities in Colombia.
-However, as the project evolved, it proved a challenge to maintain the initial level of engagement, given the demands on people’s time, the complexity of the tasks, and the other commitments of the participants.
-A year into the project, more than half the participants had stopped contributing actively: even the project leaders reduced the time they spent on emails and Facebook posts." [@afanador-llachDevelopingNewLiteracy2022, p.
-233]

 SoSTENIBILIDAD, EL PROBLEMA DEL VOLUNTARISMO (modelo organizacional) (Isabel Galina refelxiona sobre esto) ES UNA GIFT ECONOMY (modelo de economia digital, ligado a las donaciones)?
 EL TRABAJO GRATUITO SE CONVIERTE EN UNA SUPOSICIÓN POR DEFECTO
 PROYECTOS DE LARGA ESCALA